SensorsINI/CartPoleSimulation/README.md

 Create conda environment with

-	conda create -n CartPoleSimulation python=3.8 matplotlib pyqt pandas tqdm scipy gitpython numba pyyaml tensorflow sympy pip install do_mpc
+	conda create -n CartPoleSimulation python=3.8

-In the “Manual Stabilization” mode you can provide the control input (motor power related to the force acting on the cart) by hovering with your mouse over the lower chart.
-Due to some bug (or maybe rather specific Cart-Pole system parameters) everything happens to fast to make it doable now.

-    conda install memory_profiler

-Optionally to create gifs:

-    conda install imageio
+    conda activate CartPoleSimulation

-Optionally if you work in Visual Studio Code IDE:
-(Don't install otherwise you will get a lot of ugly warnings)

-    pip install ptvsd

-If environment already created, install packages with:

-    conda install matplotlib pyqt pandas tqdm scipy gitpython pip install do_mpc

-Optionally:

-    conda install memory_profiler imageio
-    pip install ptvsd
+Preferable way to install python packages:
+`pip install -r requirements.txt` in a conda env or pip venv.

+This file was created and tested on macOS, running on Linux and Windows may require some minor changes and/or installing some packages manually.
+However, the Simulator should work on all major OSes (macOS, Linux, Windows).

-Alternatively, you can `pip install -r requirements.txt` in a conda env or pip venv.
-Note that in this case you might want to uninstall the `ptvsd` package unless you use VS Code.
-Commands to create requirements files in macOS are `conda list -e > requirements.txt` and `pip freeze > requirements.txt`.
+Note that you might want to uninstall the `ptvsd` package unless you use VS Code.
+This package enables debugging in VS Code, however causes proliferation of useless warnings if imported in another environment.

+We created the requirements.txt on macOS with `pip list --format=freeze > requirements.txt`.
+It required some minor manual corrections (deleting the package versions) to make the re-installation smooth.
+It should be also possible to create this file with `conda list -e > requirements.txt`.

 ## Basic Operation
 1. **Run GUI:** Run `python run_cartpole_gui.py` from top-level path.